vitarb/valkey_agentic_demo/README.md

 * `auto` (default) – use GPU if `torch.cuda.is_available()`
 * `1` – force GPU usage
 * `0` – force CPU usage

+GPU containers rely on the host's NVIDIA drivers.
+Make sure `nvidia-container-toolkit` is installed so Docker can mount them correctly.

 This will build the containers, generate a small dataset and launch the services defined in `docker-compose.yml`.
 When the stack is up you can explore: